faberNovel/git-workshop/README.md

 That means:

-- it can be more complex (???than???) if you have multiple commits,
+- it can be more complex than merging if you have multiple commits,
-- you have to change the history,
+- and you have to change the history :
    - you risk (when handling conflicts) to introduce unwanted changes while losing the original (valid) changes forever,
-- but that will lead to a cleaner history afterward.
+- but that will lead to a cleaner history,
+- and you’ll avoid strange and repetitive merge conflicts in case you merge multiple times.

-### Rebase and resolve the conflicts
+## Rebase and resolve the conflicts

 1. Go to the feature branch.